sekhar-shashi/buddy/readme.md

 `docker-compose down`

+## Launching UI
+Once docker is running use http://localhost:3000

+## Testing backend
+Once docker is up use http://localhhost:1880/heartbeat to check if service is up or not

 ### In case of issue on running applictaion use following commands

 uninstall XCode Command Line tools by deleting